 What is ROIC?

-ROIC stands for Return on Invested Capital, and is a profitability or performance ratio that aims to measure the percentage return that investors in a company are earning from their invested capital.
+ROIC stands for Return on Invested Capital and is a profitability or performance ratio that aims to measure the percentage return that a company earns on invested capital.
 The ratio shows how efficiently a company is using the investors’ funds to generate income.
-Benchmarking companies use ROIC ratio to compute the value of other companies.
+Benchmarking companies use the ROIC ratio to compute the value of other companies.

 Note: NOPAT is equal to EBIT x (1 – tax rate)

 A company can evaluate its growth by looking at its return on invested capital ratio.
 Any firm earning excess returns on investments totaling more than the cost of acquiring the capital is a value creator and, therefore, usually trades at a premium.
 Excess returns may be reinvested, thus securing future growth for the company.
 An investment whose returns are equal to or less than the cost of capital is a value destroyer.

 Generally speaking, a company is considered to be a value creator if its ROIC is at least two percent more than the cost of capital; a value destroyer is typically defined as any company whose ROIC is two percent less than its cost of capital.
 There are some companies that run at zero returns, whose return percentage on the value of capital lies within the set estimation error, which in this case is 2%.